MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-models-serverless.md

 1. Sign in to [Azure Machine Learning studio](https://ml.azure.com)

-1. Ensure your account has the **Azure AI Developer** role permissions on the resource group or that you meet the [permissions required to subscribe to model offerings](#permissions-required-to-subscribe-to-model-offerings).
+1. Ensure your account has the **Azure AI Developer** role permissions on the resource group, or that you meet the [permissions required to subscribe to model offerings](#permissions-required-to-subscribe-to-model-offerings).

 1. Go to your workspace.